Adding Colour To A Blank Canvas

-Peter and Linda bought a large, well-appointed newly built house on the edge of Chichester which had everything already done.
+Peter and Linda bought a large, well appointed newly built house on the edge of Chichester which had everything already done.
 The garden was a fairly blank space though, affording them the opportunity to put some more of themselves into their living space.
-Apart from blank fences, the main issue was that the lawn carried on as far as it could and then had to give in to a large drop in level, meaning that there was 45-degree slope (well precipice!) at the end of the garden.
+Apart from blank fences the main issue was that the lawn carried on as far as it could and then had to give in to a large drop in level, meaning that there was 45 degree slope (well…precipice!) at the end of the garden.
 This area also had some mature trees which needed to be considered and a lack of screening from neighbouring properties which could look up from their position lower down.

 Whilst we were working together on the design we got on with addressing the trees and deciding which we wanted to keep and which ones needed to go.
-Then a scaled a plan and a schedule of a few new trees that we wanted to add was submitted to the planning office.
+Then, a scaled plan and a schedule of a few new trees that we wanted to add was submitted to the planning office.

-- Conceal or remove the issue so that it looks like it was never there or, two: embrace it and make into a positive feature of the space.
+One: conceal or remove the issue so that it looks like it was never there or, two: embrace it and make into a positive feature of the space.

-With changes in level, the second option is most likely to be the best in a garden space.
+With changes in level the second option is most likely to be the best in a garden space.

-So I designed a circular route around the garden, with a circular seating area near the far left corner, complimenting the near circular lawn.
+So, I designed a circular route around the garden, with a circular seating area near the far left corner, complimenting the near circular lawn.
 A small retaining wall and sleeper edges were used to make the level changes.
 The pergola incorporated the same bricks as the house, to the same level as the plinth, included in the building.
 This area also has Linda’s favourite feature, some flint panels on the ground, made with some of the flints from the garden.